psychemedia/eurydice-resources/resources/__eurydice_poems.md

 As though they fell in battle, face to face
 With England's direst foe.
 Above their grave
 The sea lies calm, and golden-tinted clouds
-Look down witn a mild pity on the spot
+Look down with a mild pity on the spot
 Where lies the Eurydice ahd her brave crew.

 Thomas Maton.
 Sandown, March 26th, 1878.